Cell Biology of Cancer - Staffan Strömblad

 Pak4 is overexpressed in several human cancers and we previously linked Pak4 to promotion of cancer cell migration and to control of cell growth.
 To examine the role of Pak4 in cancer progression, our laboratory has in place a number of techniques, including in vitro models, transgenic mice, cancer mouse models, patient database bioinformatics and patient derived material, which are combined within our comprehensive yet molecularly detailed investigations, stretching also into testing Pak4 pharmacological targeting.

-We have a large number of national and international collaborations and actively participate in different networks, including the European Union-H2020-Multimot project and the Karolinska Institute’s Breast Cancer Theme Center (BRECT) of which Strömblad is the vice director.
+We have a large number of national and international collaborations and actively participate in different networks, including the European Union-H2020-Multimot project, the Swedish pan-university project “Systems microscopy of cancer cell migration” and the Karolinska Institute’s Breast Cancer Theme Center (BRECT) of which Strömblad is the vice director.
 Strömblad is also director of the Live Cell Imaging facility located at the Department of Biosciences and Nutrition of Karolinska Institutet.

 p21-activated kinase group II small compound inhibitor GNE-2861 perturbs estrogen receptor alpha signaling and restores tamoxifen-sensitivity in breast cancer cells.